Writing Back, a fulfilling volunteering experience

 Many have also progressed to postgraduate study.

-You’ll have strong organisational and time management skills and you’ll be able to conduct research, interpret complex information, think critically and express yourself clearly.
+You’ll have strong creative and verbal skills, and be able to conduct research, interpret complex information, think critically and express yourself clearly.
 Employers are always looking out for people with these critical skills.

 Careers support